wagov-dtt/iac_templates/aws-rancher-setup.md

 # Notes on setting up rancher in AWS
+This is just the first node, which can be used to configure and build a lot more resources with the appropriate credentials delegated to it.
 Eventually script maybe to use in AWS cloud shell?

 ## Create a VPC